Democratic Nominee

 Health & Wellness

 Recreational and outdoor activities are critical for mental health for all ages.
 All residents deserve affordable access to our community pool — and swim lessons for all ages and abilities, at times convenient for working families.
 Our youth sports teams deserve reliable playing fields.
-Our high school students deserve a state-of-the-art athletic field, as envisioned by the Board of Education, and supported by the majority of Maplewood and South Orange elected officials.
-We need to give our female athletes the same opportunities to succeed that we give to their male counterparts.
-Our seniors, recreational runners, kids on scooters, and residents in all parts of town deserve better sidewalks so they can get outside without the fear of tripping.
-We need to add bike lanes to our community, make all playgrounds accessible, and protect our green spaces, including attention to preserving our beautiful tree canopy, local parks, and streams.
+Our high school students deserve equitable access to all-weather sports fields, so our female athletes have access to the same opportunities as their male counterparts.
+Our families, school children, recreational runners and bikers, kids on scooters, seniors, and residents in all parts of town deserve dedicated bike lanes linking town centers to the train, schools and neighborhoods.
 Let’s focus on our town’s mobility and circulation planning to create a more connected community.
+We can do all of this while also protecting our green spaces, including attention to preserving our beautiful tree canopy, local parks, and streams.

 Community Engagement